 Context: Over solicitation may have an impact on respondent engagement or on self-selection and non-response bias.

-Basically contacting is done at least every third month, the upper limit for this is once a week.
+Basically contacting is done at least every third month, the upper limit for this is 12 times a year.
 We record the history of participations/activities for future selections.